9:00 - 6:00 (MST)

 When You Have Kids

-One additional note–if your child gets married, you should further update your will in order to reflect the new member of your family or to protect the inheritance of your child should they go through a divorce.
+One additional note: If your child gets married, you should update your will further to reflect the new member of your family or to protect your child’s inheritance should they go through a divorce.

 When A Beneficiary Passes Away